Collinwood school fire: Aftermath

-The town of Collinwood paid for the burial of nineteen unidentifiable bodies in a shared grave at Cleveland's Lake View Cemetery.
-After crews tore down the ruins of the school, disputes about the use of the land quickly arose.
-In the interests of efficiency and economy, the school board had initially planned to build a new school on the site of the tragedy, but mourning parents objected, and some also filed lawsuits seeking to prevent this.
+The town of Collinwood paid for the burial of 19 unidentifiable bodies in a shared grave at Cleveland's Lake View Cemetery.
+After crews demolished the ruins of the school, disputes about the use of the land quickly arose.
+In the interests of efficiency and economy, the school board had initially planned to build a new school on the site of the tragedy, but mourning parents objected, and some also filed lawsuits seeking to prevent construction.

-After more than a year of dispute, the state paid for the land where the Lake View School had stood, and the town turned it into a memorial garden.
+After more than a year of dispute, the state purchased the land where the Lake View School had stood, and the town converted it into a memorial garden, designed by Louise Klein Miller.
 The new Collinwood Memorial School, built to the highest standards of fire resistance at the time, was constructed on an adjacent lot.
+Mrs. Ella Smith (nee Hirter) was the last living survivor to die in 2001, at the age of 99.
+Her father, Fritz Hirter, was the school's janitor at the time when she attended school with four older siblings, Walter (fourteen), Helena (thirteen), Warner (twelve), and Ida (eight).
+At age six, Ella, her father and brother, Warner, escaped.
+By coincidence, she was married in 1928 to Otto Smith, who lost his eldest brother, Willie, in the same school fire.